New research suggests microplastics have invaded the food chain to a greater extent than previously documented.

 “From the seafood species tested, sardines had the highest plastic content, which was a surprising result,” says Ribeiro.
-A grain of rice weighs about 30 mg, roughly the amount of plastic found in a sardine.

 Co-author Tamara Galloway, from Exeter University, said, “We do not fully understand the risks to human health of ingesting plastic, but this new method will make it easier for us to find out.”

 Roughly 17% of the protein humans consume worldwide is seafood.
 The findings, therefore, suggest people who regularly eat seafood are also regularly eating plastic.

 Scientists have previously found microplastics and nanoplastics in sea salt, beer, honey, and bottled water.
 They can also deposit on food as dust particles.

 The study describes how species differently consume food as a possible explanation of the varying amount of plastic they contain.
 It also suggests other potential sources.

 The researchers say plastic may make its way from an animal’s gastrointestinal tract to its edible parts during processing — which includes gutting if performed incorrectly — and general handling.
 Plastics may also attach themselves to seafood via “airborne particles, machinery, equipment and textiles, handling, and from fish transport.”